wave0915/kickstarter-analysis/README.md

 1. The month that launched the most successful Kickstarter campaign was May.
 2. The month that launched the most failed Kickstarter campaign was May.

-May had both the most successful and failed numbers of campaigns, and also the May had the most campaigns numbers shown in the pivot table below.
+May had both the most successful and failed numbers of campaigns, and also the May had the most campaign count in total shown in the pivot table below.

 ![pivot](resources/Theater_pivot_table_outcome.png)